2 people discussing abstract

 “In today’s business world, where volatility and complexity dominate, employers are increasingly seeking finance professionals who bring not just technical expertise, but critical thinking, agility, and strategic insights.
 The CGMA Professional Qualification is a powerful testament to those capabilities.
 It is a passport to exciting opportunities shaped by innovation, sustainability, and digital transformation.
 CGMA designation holders stand out in a competitive job market – and are rewarded for the value they deliver.”

-To access the full salary report (available in Polish), please visit myfuture.cimaglobal.com/prof.
+To access the full salary report (available only in Polish), please visit myfuture.cimaglobal.com/prof.

 Methodology